 I was dumbfounded.
 Without words.

 I thought I was doing the things I was supposed to be doing.
-I clearly failed as a parent and now as a role model that my daughter would think this behavior is acceptable and desirable.
-I did not know specifically what do or how to fix.
+Clearly, I had failed as a parent.
+I did not know specifically what do now or how to fix.
 The only thing I did know was that I needed to do something else, some different.

 I began to think that if I could give her a clean slate, she could make better choices, because that’s how popular parenting is, you give your child choices, right?
 I think about fresh starts: how can I get her out of this environment?